 The mood disorder team provides diagnostic evaluations and treatment for children and teens, using evidence-based medication management and psychotherapy.
 Treated conditions include major depressive disorder, bipolar disorder and disruptive mood dysregulation disorder.
 We use specialized psychotherapies including cognitive behavioral therapy and interpersonal psychotherapy along with medications and, occasionally, transcranial magnetic stimulation and electroconvulsive therapy.

 The Pediatric Psychology Testing Clinic at Riley Child and Adolescent Psychiatry Clinic conducts comprehensive psychological testing of intelligence, memory, executive functioning, language and academic functioning in children and adolescents.
-The most common diagnoses/problems evaluated are specific learning disorders/challenges (including dyslexia), executive functioning delays, working memory delays and attention problems.
+The most common diagnoses/problems evaluated are specific learning disorders/challenges (including dyslexia), executive functioning delays, working memory delays.

 Testing is provided to better understand behavior, diagnosis and personality factors for diagnoses/problems including mood disorders, anxiety disorders and psychosis.
 Beyond establishing a diagnosis, testing gives clinicians a better understanding of how an individual processes information in order to formulate a plan and provide recommendations tailored patients’ strengths and challenges.